-RBI Group has been and may continue to be adversely affected by political crises like the Russian invasion of Ukraine, global financial and economic crises, like the Euro area (sovereign) debt crisis, the risk of one or more countries leaving the EU or the Euro area, like the UK Brexit, and other negative macroeconomic and market environments developments and may further be required to make impairments on its exposures.
+RBI Group has been and may continue to be adversely affected by political crises like the Russian invasion of Ukraine, global financial and economic crises, like the Euro area (sovereign) debt crisis, the risk of one or more countries leaving the EU or the Euro area, like the UK Brexit, and other negative macroeconomic and market developments and may further be required to make impairments on its exposures.

 RBI's ability to fulfil its obligations under its Debt Securities may be affected by changing conditions in the global financial markets, economic conditions generally and perceptions of those conditions and future economic prospects.
 The outlook for the global economy over the near to medium term remains uncertain.
 Many European and other countries continue to struggle under large budget deficits and elevated debt levels, raising a concern of the market that some European and other countries may in the future be unable to repay outstanding debt.
 These countries could find it difficult to obtain financing if markets were to become volatile and potentially subject to intermittent and prolonged disruptions as experienced in the past.
-On the one hand, the long lasting low interest rate environment in the Euro area created pressure on the financial sector as it put constraints on net interest income and increased pressure on the cost structure of market participants.
-On the other hand, h Higher and potentially further increasing interest rates on the back of high inflation may pose an equal threat for public and private sector borrowers whose contracts are based on variable interest rates and/or who need refinancing or additional financing.
+Higher and potentially further increasing interest rates on the back of high inflation may pose a threat for public and private sector borrowers whose contracts are based on variable interest rates and/or who need refinancing or additional financing.

 Since the financial crisis in 2008 and 2009, in Europe, the financial and economic conditions of certain countries have been particularly negatively affected.
 Refinancing costs for some of these countries are still elevated and credit rating agencies downgraded the credit ratings of many of these countries but have also stripped the AAA rating from certain core European countries.
 Sovereigns, financial institutions and other corporates may become unable to obtain refinancing or new funding and may default on their existing debt.
 The outcome of debt restructuring negotiations may result in RBI Group suffering additional impairments.
 Austerity measures to reduce debt levels and fiscal deficits in the future may well result in a slowdown of or negative economic development.
-One or more Euro area countries could come under increasing pressure to leave the European Monetary Union, or the Euro as the single currency of the Euro area could cease to exist.
+One or more Euro area countries could come under increasing pressure to leave the European Monetary Unionor the Euro as the single currency of the Euro area could cease to exist.